yanshil/Fusion2PyBullet/README.md

 - [x] **IMPORTANT!
 Set up joints properly**

 	* Supplementary script: **Joint2Graphviz** will generate a txt file capable for Graphviz.
 Copy the content to http://www.webgraphviz.com/ to check the graph.
-Usually a correct model should be a DAG with 'base_link' as the root.
+Usually a correct model should be a DAG with 'base_link' as the only root.

 	* In fusion, when you hit 'J' to assemble joints, note that the exporter consider **component 1 as 'child' and component 2 as 'parent'**.
 For example, when you want to assemble a 4-wheel car with middle cuboid as `base_link`, you should assemble the vehicle with wheel as component 1 and 'base_link' as component 2.